 We rely on legitimate interest as the legal basis for processing your personal data in relation to marketing communications to you.
 You have the right to unsubscribe from any of our Newsletters at any time and to ask Dixcart to stop processing your personal data for marketing purposes.

 Limited data on individuals may be uploaded to Mailchimp for the purpose of marketing communications and Mailchimp do not use the uploaded data for any other purpose.
 Dixcart has reviewed Mailchimp’s privacy policies and consider them to be adequate.

-We have set out how and why we use your personal data and to whom it may be disclosed below:
+We have set out how and why we use your personal data and to whom it may be disclosed in a table format: